melowntech/vts-browser-js/README.md

 ## Map Configuration

-Map configuration contains a all information The VTS Browser JS library needs to display given map/model.
-Library is usually initialize with URL to mapConfig.json file which is JSON representation of Map configuration data.
+Map configuration contains all information The VTS Browser JS library needs to display given map/model.
+Library is usually initialized with a URL pointing to a mapConfig.json file which is a JSON representation of map configuration data.

-The question is, where you can get your own Map Configuration.
+The question is, how do you customize the map configuration to fit your needs?
 Basically you have two options:

-### Melown Cloud

-[Melown Cloud](https://www.melown.com/cloud) is point-and-click interface to a subset of VTS technology, operated by Melown Tecchnologies.
-Conveniently, Melown Cloud may be also used as a source of custom map configurations for VTS browser JS application development.

-### VTS 3D Geospatial Software stack
+### VTS 3D Geospatial Software Stack

 VTS Browser JS forms part of the [VTS 3D Geospatial Software Stack](https://vts-geospatial.org).
 Running the full stack gives you complete control over your map resources, provides you with powerful data fusion capabilities and allows for closed networks or other types of off-grid deployment.

+### 3rd Party Stack

+VTS Browser JS can be used with resources from direct tiles suppliers as well as your own map proxy.

 ## Documentation